flatpak/flatpak-docs/docs/extension.rst

 to ``false`` the extension will be considered unused and removed automatically when doing ``flatpak uninstall --unused``.

+Extensions are automatically mounted inside the runtime or app sandbox provided the correct branch of the extension is installed, the extension point for that extension is specified in the app or runtime manifest and all the conditionals in the extension point match.

+The list of loaded extensions can be found by inspecting the ``app-extensions`` and ``runtime-extensions`` keys of the ``Instance`` group in ``/.flatpak-info`` of a running Flatpak.

 Loading existing extensions
 ---------------------------